BLotApp/BLot/BUILD_INSTRUCTIONS.md

     sample_script_engine.exe
 ```

-`BlotApp.exe` was an earlier placeholder and no longer exists.

 ### How to Run a Specific App

 After building, navigate to the output directory and run the desired app, e.g.: